 You will have room in your program to select additional courses according to your interests.
 Students are also encouraged to be creative and to enrich their programs and their lives.
 HPU offers opportunities in art, music, physical education, creative writing.
 These can become the basis for a lifetime of enrichment.
 The field of social work has a long history of incorporating knowledge from disciplines outside of social work.
-There are many courses, outside of the social work discipline that will build your social work skills, knowledge and values.
+There are many courses, outside of the social work discipline that will build your social work skills, knowledge, and values.
+Students learn about current issues in practice, policy and research which are relevant to practice (SWRK 3700: Special Topics in Social Work).
+These topics change each semester and students can take one course during their time in the program or special topics courses can be repeated for credit up to six credits.